 - St. Jude has treated children from all 50 states and around the world.

 - On average, St. Jude has more than 67,000 patient visits each year.

-- St. Jude published 775 research articles in peer-reviewed journals in 2012.
+- We shared our research results in 775 articles published in peer-reviewed journals in 2012.
 That equals, on average, a new discovery shared every 11 hours.

 - St. Jude has been recognized by FORTUNE magazine as one of the “100 Best Companies to Work For,” by The Scientist as one of the top 10 “Best Places to Work in Academia,” and by U.S. News & World Report and Parents magazine as a top children’s cancer hospital.